 Similarly, it seems like our video game producer lacks the knowledge and skill to make substantive changes to the project.
 He wants to add value.
 He just doesn’t know how.
 The duck is presented as a feature that speaks to his level of expertise.
 On top of that, it’s one that he cannot ignore, triggering the human addiction to correct.
 But who knows, maybe the manager is in on the silliness of the situation; welcoming the decoy duck as a clever way so both he and the game designer can save face?

 In any case, the communication between creator and producer has effectively broken down.
 As a result, the game designer seems to follow one of Robert Greene’s infamous 48 Laws of Power: “Never outshine the master.”
 According to Greene, it’s important to “always make those above you feel comfortably superior,” which can be done by making “your masters appear more brilliant than they are”.
+(Check out my article about Greene’s book.)
 In our scenario, the creator seemingly gives the producer what he needs: a sense of authority over the project.

 But there’s the risk of unintended consequences.
 Apart from everyone wasting their time and being less productive, the manoeuvre takes away attention from the actual imperfections of a project.
 Perhaps there was something else to add.
 Perhaps something other than the duck had to be taken away.
 Or, in the worst-case scenario, what if the manager doesn’t fall for your little decoy and is happy with the work the way it is?

 Atwood‘s Duck Remastered